-Project Watershed is Hiring: Environmental Technicians for Summer 2021
+Project Watershed is Hiring Environmental Technicians!

 These positions are ideal for youth and early career professionals looking to advance their knowledge and expertise in field work, restoration, and watershed stewardship.
 On-site and in-office training and mentorship will be offered to ensure that employees are equipped with the skills and knowledge necessary to inform their work and benefit their career futures.
-Project Watershed aims to promote diversity, equity and inclusion, and empower young people with skills and knowledge to inform their work as watershed stewards within their communities.
+Project Watershed aims to promote diversity, equity and inclusion, and empower young people with skills and knowledge to act as watershed stewards within their communities.

 Duties and Responsabilites